The 7 Best Hack Squat Machines Worth Your Money In 2022

 Safer Than Regular Squats

 Some of the key risks associated with squats are spinal injuries, torn muscles, and damaged knees.
-This is all because squats, unlike most exercises, are super dependent on proper form.
+This is all because squats, unlike most body weight exercises, are super dependent on proper form.
 You need measure your fitness level before attempting doing regular squats, otherwise you can be injured.

 While with most exercises, you've got a little leeway here and there - doing squats improperly will have you run aground with a serious injury in no time.